lucasburlingham/batteryTimer/README.md

 # batteryTimer
-Windows Batch script to test how long the battery lasts on a laptop.
-Python script does about the same thing, and is written in Python 3 for more compatibility.
+Windows Batch script to test how long the battery lasts on a laptop. the Python script does about the same thing, and is written in Python 3 for compatibility.

 <b>Concept:</b>